avicanlab/HeteroTyper/README.md

 ## Repository Organization

 ### 1) Computational Pipeline
 The comptutational pipeline in ```MATLAB``` includes different optimizations for bright and dark agar plates.
+The implementations are available under:
-The implementation for bright plates is available under _HeteroTyper (Bright)/_ and for dark plates is available under _HeteroTyper (Dark)/_.
+- _HeteroTyper (Bright)/_ for bright plates
+- _HeteroTyper (Dark)/_ for dark plates

 ### 2) Bright & Dark Plate Images